Showing 1-24 of 68 items found in Events

 The inaugural Phases of the Moon Music & Art Festival is set to take place September 11-14, 2014 at the beautiful 3.000 acre Kennekuk County Park.
 Phases of the Moon is a four-day music, arts and camping event thoughtfully tailored to provide a unique festival experience.
 It boasts four outdoor stages: two main stages that alternate following each set and two smaller stages.
 Along with amazing music, attendees will have access to farm-to-table food, craft beer, a farmer's market and a mall of diverse craft vendors featuring an array of original items.
 Large interactive sculptures, live art, and works from renowned national and local artists will be on display.

-NJCAA Division II Men's Basketball Tournament
+NJCAA Division II Men's National Basketball Tournament

-Danville Area Community College and the City of Danville will again host the National Junior College Athletic Association (NJCAA) Division II Men’s National Basketball Tournament at the DACC campus March 18-22, 2014.
-This year marks the 21st year that Danville has hosted the tournament and the 29th year of the tournament.
+Danville Area Community College and the City of Danville will again host the National Junior College Athletic Association (NJCAA) Division II Men’s National Basketball Tournament at the DACC campus March 17-21, 2015.
+This year marks the 22nd year that Danville has hosted the tournament and the 30th year of the tournament.

 Play set in Dusseldorf, Germany on 1910, Louis Maske inadvertnetly drops her ill-fitting drawers in the middle of town square during a parade to honor the king.